thinkshout/thinkshout/_topic/culture.md

 ---
 layout: blog_type
 body-class: blog-landing
-title: Strategy and Design
+title: Culture, Community, and Business
-type: strategy
+topic: culture
-description: "Our thoughts on Strategy and Design from the ThinkShout blog."
+description: "Our thoughts on Culture, Community, and Business from the ThinkShout blog."
 keywords:
   - nonprofit technology
   - drupal